theaquamarine/windows-powershell-docs/docset/windows/netsecurity/set-netipsecrule.md

 The traffic is being secured to this IP address to the device identified in the *LocalTunnelEndpoint* parameter.
 This parameter value must use the same type of IP address as the *LocalTunnelEndpoint* parameter, which is either IPv4 or IPv6.
 Address keywords are not supported.
-On Windows® 7, nextref_server_7, and Windows Server 2012, this parameter value can also be Any.
+On Windows??
+7, nextref_server_7, and Windows Server 2012, this parameter value can also be Any.
 When applied to a client computer, this option supports connection via a tunnel to a remote gateway or host regardless of the IP address or address type of the local computer.

 ```yaml